stuart-knock/docs/UserGuide/UserGuide-UI_Project.rst

 Image Archive
 .............

-|TVB| provides you with the possibility of saving images snapshots.
+|TVB| provides you with the possibility of saving image snapshots.

 From this page you can manage all the images stored within the current working `Project`, as well as: